Skopos-team/Skopos/README.md

 	$ pip install skopos

-If you want to use a OpenAI Gym environment, install gym from pip using:
+If you want to use an OpenAI Gym environment, install gym from pip using:

 	$ pip install gym